 Making a doughnut recipe at home is the best way to get the freshest desserts possible.
 These doughnuts are fried, so they may not be the healthiest option, but they are well worth the extra fat.

 Gluten free doughnuts….hot, covered in vanilla glaze, pillowy soft, fluffy, and so delicious you want to swoon when you take the first bite.
+Yes!
+You’re reading that right.
+Hot, yeast-risen doughnuts can be yours on a gluten free diet.

 Keep reading… and make you sure you clear your schedule for Friday night and Saturday morning, because you’re going to be making gluten free doughnuts this weekend!